KDeepak5673/Pixel-Match/README.md

 - **React Team**: For the amazing React framework
 - **Vite Team**: For the lightning-fast build tool
 - **dHash Algorithm**: For reliable perceptual hashing

+## 📝 Development Notes

+### Hash Generation
+The `precomputedhashes.json` file contains precomputed perceptual hashes for all products.
+To regenerate hashes:

+1. The original Node.js script was used to generate these hashes
+2. Images are processed using HTML5 Canvas API
+3. dHash algorithm creates 64-bit perceptual fingerprints
+4. Results are saved as JSON for instant loading

+### Architecture Evolution
+This project evolved from a server-dependent architecture to a fully client-side solution:
+- **Removed**: Node.js/Express backend, server-side image processing
+- **Added**: Client-side Canvas API hashing, precomputed data
+- **Benefits**: Offline capability, faster loading, no server costs

 ---